 Her research interests include the study of magnetic field effects on radical recombination reactions as well as the applications of electron paramagnetic resonance to the study of chemical and biological systems.
 She is director of the Centre for Advanced Electron Spin Resonance (CAESR) based in the Chemistry Department.

-With over 4,300 alumni, Germany is home to the 5th largest concentration of Oxford alumni in the world.
+With over 5,400 alumni, Germany is home to the third largest concentration of Oxford alumni outside the UK.

 Among Oxford’s notable alumni are:

 - Elisabeth Blochmann, eminent scholar of education and philosophy, and a pioneer in and researcher of women's education in Germany

 - Hans-Paul Bürkner, former Director and CEO and current Chairman of the Boston Consulting Group

 - Florian Henckel von Donnersmarck, Oscar-winning director and screenwriter